mcguinlu/hetpriorapp/README.md

 # hetpriorapp

-Shiny WebApp for hetprior project
+This is the project repository for the hetprior webapp.

+More extensive documentation to follow.